 This stew is really flavorful.
 I used a variation on my Slow Cooker Black Beans to make the white beans.
 I’m telling you–add aromatics when you cook dry beans it they will have so much more flavor.
 It’s impossible to go wrong when you start with flavorful beans as a base for a soup or stew.
 For this I started with diced carrots, celery, onions, fresh garlic and dried herbs.
 I used larger white beans so they took a little longer to cook than black beans or smaller white navy beans.
 Keep that in mind if you use a different kind of bean.
 Another big flavor boost comes from the canned tomatoes.
 I used my favorite Muir Glen Organic Fire Roasted Tomatoes.

-- 2 lbs. white beans
+- 2 pounds white beans (see note below)

 - 2 large carrots, peeled and diced